prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 {% highlight js %}

     // if the bid response was empty or an error, return []
-    // otherwise parse the response and return a bidReponses array
+    // otherwise parse the response and return a bidResponses array

     // The response body and headers can be retrieved like this:
     //